Esri/arcgis-maps-sdk-javascript-samples-beta/README.md

 ## Available code samples

 Below are a collection of code samples that provide proof-of-concept for using ArcGIS Maps SDK for JavaScript components with a variety of popular JavaScript build tools, frameworks and module bundlers.
-There are download links in the readme for each of the following samples.
-We recommend downloading a template from the links below and using your package manager of choice.

 - Map components
   - [AMD Script Tag](./packages/map-components/templates/amd-script-tag)